Rafael Hernández Airport: North Side

 The closure of what became Ramey Air Force Base began in 1971 and lasted until 1973.
 Following its closure, it was converted into a civilian airport.
 It used to receive domestic commercial flights by Prinair and Vieques Air Link as well as service from JFK International Airport in New York City with Capitol Air, and 707 passenger flights from Miami with Southeast Airlines.
 It is also noted for being the place that the large clothing company, Wrangler Jeans used to land their planes filled with company-related cargo as part of their airline operation, Wrangler Aviation, which was later renamed to Sky Lease Cargo.

 In the mid and late 1970s, the Ahrens Aircraft Corporation attempted to set up operations at former USAF industrial facilities at the airport in order to manufacture the Ahrens AR 404 regional airliner, a short takeoff and landing (STOL) turboprop aircraft, with financial incentives promised by the Puerto Rican government for development.
-However, a subsequent government investigation over these incentives ensued and the project was cancelled after only two AR 404s were built at Rafael Hernández Airport.
+A government investigation over these incentives ensued, and the project was cancelled after only two AR 404s were built at Rafael Hernández Airport.

 In 2004, the Puerto Rico Ports Authority announced that it would be remodeling and expanding BQN to accommodate more flights and passengers.
-An expansion of the terminal building and a new parking lot were among the projects in mind, with said expansion being inaugurated on July 12, 2005.
+An expansion of the terminal building and a new parking lot were opened in July 2005.

 Since the closure of Ramey AFB in 1974, the airport's control tower had remained standing, but was non-operational, limiting the airport to UNICOM communication as an uncontrolled airport.
-Following refurbishment of the former USAF control tower in 2006 and 2007, the newly renovated control tower became operational on July 5, 2007.
+Following refurbishment of the former USAF control tower in 2006 and 2007, the newly renovated control tower became operational in July 2007.

-On February 20, 2012, it was announced by both the mayor of Aguadilla and the U.S. Secretary of Commerce that the airport will be designated a "free trade zone" (FTZ), as are many other airports in the U.S., a move that is believed will improve the development of the airport and surrounding areas.
+In February 2012, the mayor of Aguadilla and the U.S. Secretary of Commerce designated the airport a "free trade zone" (FTZ), as are many other airports in the U.S., to improve the development of the airport and surrounding areas.

-On April 10, 2014, Lufthansa Technik announced the creation of a maintenance, repair and overhaul center (MRO) at the airport.
+In April 2014, Lufthansa Technik announced the creation of a maintenance, repair and overhaul center (MRO) at the airport.
 This created operations for maintenance of Lufthansa Aircraft flying on the Americas, starting with 2 reconditioning lines by C and D checks for the Airbus A320, with plans to expand up to 5 reconditioning lines.